 Does anyone in your club deserve an award?
-Then please nominate them!

 National and International Honours and Awards

-The following honours and awards are the gifts of the BMFA/SMAE, the RAeC, and the FAI respectively, and are in recognition of the devotion and efforts undertaken by individuals to the benefit of their organisations.
-Should you wish to nominate someone for an award there are certain procedures to follow and a booklet called "Awards Information & Procedure" comprehensively explains the awards and procedure in detail.
+The following honours and awards are in the gift of the BMFA/SMAE, the RAeC, and the FAI respectively, and are in recognition of the devotion and efforts made by individuals to the benefit of their organisations.
+Should you wish to nominate someone for an award there are, of course, certain procedures to follow and a booklet called "Awards Information & Procedure" comprehensively explains the awards and procedure in detail.
 There is also a formal Nomination Form that must be used for the nomination.
-Both these documents are available to download.
+Both these documents are available to download from the link below

-Merit Certificate.
+BMFA Certificate of Merit.
 Awarded to a member or group of members who have served the Association and the cause of model flying by meritorious endeavour.

 Arthur Mullett Trophy.
 Awarded for services to model flying within the framework of the Association.